Patient Bill of Rights

 Health insurance problems

-If you have concerns about your insurance, it is sometimes helpful to start with customer service or a case manager at your health insurance company.
+If you have concerns about your insurance, starting with customer service or a case manager at your health insurance company is sometimes helpful.

 Compliance Specialist: